Investing Taxes in Canada

 Some of the links on this site are affiliate links, meaning we may earn a commission at no extra cost to you if you sign up through them.
 This does not affect our reviews or recommendations — we only feature products we genuinely believe are useful for investors.
 This site provides educational content only, not personalized investment advice.
 Investments can lose value and past performance does not guarantee future results.
 You are responsible for your own financial decisions and for confirming the tax and legal rules that apply in your country.

-Four pillars of Canadian investment taxation
+Five pillars of Canadian investment taxation

 Canada’s tax system rewards investors who use registered accounts.
 Before getting into mechanics, these are the concepts that determine almost every outcome for a Canadian ETF investor.